MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/margin-discount-pricing-rules.md

 - **Quantity tiers** – Set to *Yes* to enable the **Quantity tiers** FastTab, which lets you establish price adjustments that vary based on the sales order line quantity.

 > [!NOTE]
 > Margin component price adjustment quantity tier is different from quantity discounts.
 Quantity discounts tiers are based on the item quantity per order.
-Margin component price adjustment tiers are based on the item quantity per line. <!-- KFM: These sound the same? -->
+Margin component price adjustment tiers are based on the item quantity per line.

 ### General settings that apply to discounts only